menon92/os-lab/kernel-programming/README.md

      sudo insmod name_of_your_program.ko  # insert in kernel sudo rmmod name_of_your_program.ko   # delete from kernel

-     dmesg | tail                         # see the output of module
+     dmesg | tail -n 3                    # see the output of module
 ```
 ## An error that can hell your life
 if you get `make[1]: *** No rule to make target 'programming'.
 Stop` error after run make command